google/applied-machine-learning-intensive/acs/ac1/_sources/introduction_to_visualizations/visualization_checklists.rst

         it a pie chart?
     -   What does this type of visualization do to accentuate their point?

+Find an example of a data visualization online.
+Follow the checklist above with your chosen visualization.

 .. _creating_visualization_checklist:

 What should I keep in mind when creating a visualization?
 ---------------------------------------------------------

+Now that you have been able to examine some existing visualizations, it's time for you to make your own!
+There are several choices for you to consider when making visualizations that are accessible for viewers.

 1. What **point** do you intend to make with the visualization?